French Independent (CEFRA2 to B1 part 1) Adult Education Tasmania

 Course description

-The aim of the course is to improve your conversation skills, extend your vocabulary, revise grammar points and learn new ones.
+The aim of the course is to improve your conversation skills in terms of fluency and accuracy, extend your vocabulary, revise grammar points.

 New students who wish to enrol in this course are advised to contact Adult Education to find out whether it is the correct course for them.